IABTechLab/uid2docs/docs/getting-started/gs-encryption-decryption.md

 </TabItem>
 <TabItem value='cs' label='C#'>

-The sample C# file for encrypting requests and decrypting responses is `uid2_request.cs`.
+The C# code example for encrypting requests and decrypting responses is `uid2_request.cs`.
 The required parameters are shown at the top of the file, or by building and running `.\uid2_request`.

 This file requires .NET 7.0.
 You can use an earlier version if required, but it must be .NET Core 3.0 or later.
 To change the version, replace the [top-level statements](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/program-structure/top-level-statements) with a Main method and the [using declarations](https://learn.microsoft.com/en-us/cpp/cpp/using-declaration?view=msvc-170) with [using statements](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-8.0/using).
 </TabItem>
 </Tabs>

-### Sample Script
+### Code Example

-Choose the script you want from the available options.
+Choose the code example you want to use.
 Remember to review the [Prerequisites and Notes](#prerequisites-and-notes).

 <Tabs groupId="language-selection">
 <TabItem value='py' label='Python'>